karmada-io/karmada/docs/proposals/hpa/federated-hpa.md

 ### How FederatedHPAController learn the propagation information corresponding to the Workload
 When a new HPA resource created or changed, the `FederatedHPAController` should know the propagation and weight information of the corresponding `Workload`.
 How does the `FederatedHPAController` know it?
 The `FederatedHPAController` will easily find the corresponding `Workload` based on the field `ScaleTargetRef` and then will find the `PropagationPolicy` resource based on the matching of `ResourceSelectors`.

-For the weight information, because the karmada scheduler already plays the role to schedule the replicas, the `FederatedHPAController` can simplely reuse the scheduling result to learn the weight.
+For the weight information, because the karmada scheduler already plays the role to schedule the replicas, the `FederatedHPAController` can simply reuse the scheduling result to learn the weight.
 The `HPAController` in the member cluster scale the `Workload` in the member cluster directly, it will conflict between the karmada scheduler.
 We can retain `replicas` in the member cluster by using feature [resource interpreter webhook](https://github.com/karmada-io/karmada/tree/master/docs/proposals/resource-interpreter-webhook).

 ### How to deal with the `spec.replicas` of the Workload in the control plane
 In the original Kubernetes HPA and Workload(Deployment, for example), HPA scale the workload through the `scale` subresource of Workload.
 Then, the field `replicas` will be modified to the desired number.
 But in this design, HPAController in the member cluster work standalone and don't scale workloads through control plane so that the actual number of pods in the member clusters don't match the `spec.replicas` of Workload in the control plane.
 This mismatch would cause incident when `spec.replicas` in control plane is much smaller than in member clusters and user delete the HPA resource.
 To solve this problem, `FederatedHPAController` can collect the sum of `spec.replicas` values from member clusters and set it to the `scale` subresource of Workload in the control plane.

-Even the `spec.replicas` of Workload in the control plane matches the actual total replicas in the member clusers, every time the `spec.replicas` of Workload in the control plane is modified, the replicas distribution in the `Work` re-calculated by Karmada scheduler most probably don't match the actual distribution in the member clusters.
+Even the `spec.replicas` of Workload in the control plane matches the actual total replicas in the member clusters, every time the `spec.replicas` of Workload in the control plane is modified, the replicas distribution in the `Work` re-calculated by Karmada scheduler most probably don't match the actual distribution in the member clusters.
 The mismatch also would cause incident mentioned above.
 To solve this problem, we can split it into two sub-problems
-* How to gracefully shift workload in member clusters when desired distribution calculated by the karmada scheduler and actual distribution among member clusters differ substaintially.
-This may caused by modification of the `PropagationPolicy` or the remove of HPA resources controlled by the FederatedHPAController.
+* How to gracefully shift workload in member clusters when desired distribution calculated by the karmada scheduler and actual distribution among member clusters differ substantially.
+This may be caused by modification of the `PropagationPolicy` or the remove of HPA resources controlled by the FederatedHPAController.
 Without the graceful shifting progress, the service may get out of capacity.
 In the future, features such as `Federated Pod Disruption Budget` may are needed to solve the problem here.
 * How to control the difference between the actual distribution in member clusters and the desired state the karmada scheduler calculated even the FederatedHPA is enabled.
 But this problem will not be too critical if the first problem is solved.

 It is better to solve the first sub-problem in another proposal.
 So we will leave this problem until the first one is solved.